 Due to Melatonin’s ability to trigger sleepiness, pet use is very tempting.
 Dogs, however, typically don’t need this type of help.
 That said, many owners provide Melatonin to their furry friends.

 Some canines do have problems sleeping, though it’s relatively rare.
 Fear and anxiety are usually contributing factors.
 Giving a low melatonin dose to a dog isn’t considered risky.

 Can I Give My Dog Melatonin?
 Answer: Yes

-It’s okay for pets when an appropriate dose is given.
+It’s okay for pets when an appropriate dose is administered.

-But it’s important to purchase a quality low dose canine-friendly brand that does not contain potentially harmful substances.
-Xylitol is, for example, a toxic artificial sweetener and often found in melatonin products.
-Other than that, this natural OTC drug can be given to dogs experiencing mild sleeping problems or separation anxiety issues.
+It’s best to get a quality low-dose melatonin brand that’s made for dogs.
+Many supplements contain potentially harmful substances.
+Xylitol is, for example, a toxic artificial sweetener that’s often in melatonin products.
+Otherwise, this natural drug can be given to your dog in low doses.

 Conclusion on Melatonin

 Melatonin can help a panicky or sleep-deprived dog feel relaxed and rested.
 This natural hormone really is useful for anxiety or sleep issues.
 In most cases, it’s better than tranquilizers.
 Just pay attention to other ingredients since additives, like Xylitol, are easily harmful for your dog.
 We recommend a safe low dose melatonin that’s made for K9s.